 Laura Gilbert is a director of orchestras at Ford Middle School.
 Ms. Gilbert received her Bachelor of Music in Education, summa cum laude, from The University of Texas at Arlington where she was a member of the UT Arlington Symphony Orchestra and The Clover String Quartet.
 She has previously taught strings at Arlington Classics Academy and teaches private lessons on violin and viola.
 Ms. Gilbert grew up in Allen where she went through the orchestra programs at Ereckson Middle School and Allen High School.
 She is a member of the Texas Music Educators’ Association and the Texas Orchestra Directors Association.

 Amanda Su is a director of orchestras at Curtis Middle School.
 She received her Bachelor of Music Education degree from Baylor University and her Master of Education Administration degree from Lamar University.
 Mrs. Su started on the violin at the young age of five under the direction of her father.
 She graduated from Berkner High School in Richardson and was a two-time Texas All-State Orchestra Member.
 While at Baylor University, under the supervision of Dr. Michael Alexander, Mrs. Su served as one of the original teachers of the Baylor String Project, which is a supplemental orchestra program for Waco and Midway ISD students.
 After student teaching in Allen ISD, Mrs. Su began her teaching career at Liberty Junior High School in Richardson, where she taught for three years.
 Her groups have received consistent UIL Sweepstakes awards and Best in Class Awards.
 In 2015, 2017 and 2018, the Curtis MS Orchestra placed in the final round of the TMEA MS Honor Full Orchestra competition.
 Ms. Su is currently the Junior Strings Conductor for the Dallas Asian American Youth Orchestra (DAAYO).
 In addition to her teaching, Mrs. Su is an active clinician and judge in the Dallas area and around the state.
-She is currently serving as Orchestra Middle School Division Chair for UIL Region XXV.
+She is currently serving as Region Chair-Elect for UIL Region XXV and was the 2016-2018 Middle School Orchestra Chair.
 An avid performer, Mrs. Su has performed with Allen Philharmonic Symphony Orchestra, Waco Symphony, Temple Symphony, and currently performs with the Richardson Symphony Orchestra.
 She is a member of the Texas Music Educators Association, Texas Music Adjudicators Association, and the Texas Orchestra Directors Association.
 In 2017, Mrs. Su received the 2017 “Marjorie Keller” Outstanding Young Teacher of the Year Award.

 Monika Bartley is a director of orchestras at Curtis Middle School.
 Mrs. Bartley comes to the Allen ISD after eleven years with the Plano ISD, eight of which was director at Renner Middle School where she expanded the orchestra program from 140 students to 290 students.
 Mrs. Bartley is a graduate of The Ohio State University in Columbus, Ohio with her BME in 2002.
 She was born and raised in the Dayton, Ohio area being active in orchestra, band, 4-H and church.
 She currently performs with the Allen Philharmonic Symphony Orchestra and the New Life Symphony Orchestra and is a past member of the Middletown Symphony and Lima Symphony Orchestras in Ohio.
 While in the Plano area, Mrs. Bartley taught violin and cello classes at the New Conservatory of Dallas, conducted for the Dallas Asian American Youth Orchestra and still performs on cello with the Stylistic Strings Quartet.
 She is a member of the Texas Music Educators Association.
 Mrs. Bartley and her husband, Scott, currently live in McKinney.
 They have a daughter, Joannah, and a son, Noah.
 She enjoys fishing, equestrian sports, church activities and playing with her children.